mzanwar/mzanwar.github.io/_posts/2018-11-26-avro-schema-evolution.md

 ---

-This blog post hopes to illustrate the benefits of schema evolution, and why they may not be *not* needed within most types of applications.
+This blog post hopes to illustrate the benefits of schema evolution, and why it may *not* be needed within most types of applications.

 ## 1. Schema Evolution Explained

-In any complex system, we must be able to handle schema changes seamlessly.
+In any complex system, a schema change must be handled seamlessly.
 Schema evolution guarantees that a compatible change in one place *will not* break any other part of a system (graph).
 Put another way, downstream consumers <u>*do not need to be updated*</u> to handle any compatible changes upstream.
 This is valuable because it allows us to perturb the graph without worry of breaking something downstream.

 There are *three* main schema evolution patterns: